The Beginnings of Modern Philosophy

 At the ripe old age of 23, he was elected to Parliament, where he was a strong advocate of religious toleration, and his fortunes began to improve.
 In 1607, King James I made him Solicitor General; in 1613, Attorney General; and in 1617, Lord Keeper of the Royal Seal!
 The following year, the King made him a Baron and the Lord Chancellor -- basically the King’s right hand man.

 His real love, however, was science and philosophy.
-He wrote Novum Organum of 1620 refined the art of logical thinking, and proposed a “new method” for science.
+His Novum Organum (1620) refined the art of logical thinking, and proposed a “new method” for science.
 Bacon suggested that we use induction -- working from facts to theory (instead of from theory, or the Bible, to “facts”).
 He was wary of hypotheses - which he felt were as likely to be superstition or wishful thinking than anything else - but in fact suggested what we would now call the testing of hypothesis in the form of a process of elimination of alternative explanations!

 In 1621, soon after the King raised him to Viscount, the Parliament impeached him for taking bribes.
 He had indeed taken many bribes - but so had everyone else, so the impeachment was really a political slap at the King.